SanikaMore2106/ds_SanikaMore/README.md

 - **Fear periods** → Lower activity and volumes but more stable outcomes.

 ## 📝 Notes
-- All visualizations are generated using `matplotlib` (no seaborn/styles).
+- All visualizations are generated using `matplotlib`.
 - Sentiment data comes from the Bitcoin Fear & Greed Index (`classification`, `value`).
 - Trader data includes PnL, trade sizes in USD, and account-level activity.